k0Lm4ch/rescuekerala/README.md

 ### Running tests
 [^top](#table-of-contents)

 When running tests, Django creates a test replica of the database in order for the tests not to change the data on the real database.
-Because of that, you need to alter the Postgres user that you created and add to it the `CREATEDB` privilege:
+Because of that, you need to alter the Postgres user that you created and add to it the `CREATEDB` privilege :

 ```
 ALTER USER rescueuser CREATEDB;